Gabriel2409/kubernetes-tuto/README.md

   - if resource and requests are not specified, they will use the limitRange default
   - if specified and correct, will use, will use the ones specified
   - if specified but outside limitRange, will throw error

-Trick with context:

-- To get the current client context: `kubectl config current-context`
-- to modify the default namespace in current context: `kubectl config set-context $(kubectl config current-context) --namespace=development`
-- check changes: `kubectl config view`
-  Now if we create a new resource without specifying the namespace, it will go to the namespace development

 # ConfigMap